ClouDesire/docusaurus/docs/syndication.md

 }
 ```

-The subscription should be an existing and deployed subscription of one of your
+The subscription should be an active subscription of one of your customers, and
-customers, and the configuration should be the new product version you want to
+the configuration should be the new product version you want to upgrade to.
-upgrade to.

 Once requested, you will receive a Subscription MODIFIED event since the
 configuration attribute in the subscription resource will be modified